codecap/cloud-workshops/src/container.md

 ---
 ## Tasks:
 - Build an image
-- Set labels on images
+- Set labels on images, maintainer
+- Set user, workdir
 - Add hosts when building
 - Try to run in --network=host
 - Set an ARG in Containerfile
 - Run a container from image, ports, volumes
 - Push/pull images to / from a registry
 - Pull a config file from a git repo, when starting container
+- Run a container as system service

 ---